-This is not a rehabilitation program like you would expect to find in a hospital setting, but rather a fitness program.
+This is not a rehabilitation program like in a hospital setting, but rather a fitness program.
 This is a “next step” for you after completing physical therapy.

 Whether you are a client or a caregiver, there are many benefits of regular participation in the Neuromuscular Wellness Program:

 - Improve your health in a safe environment